loft-sh/vcluster-rancher-operator/README.md

 **Deploy the manager using devspace**

-Note: This is the recommended way to develop on vcluster-rancher-op
+Note: This is the recommended way to develop on vcluster-rancher-operator

 ```shell
 devspace dev